 In the late 1980’s Mary S. Hartman, then Dean of Douglass, began to meet informally with the directors of the women’s programs and centers located on the Douglass campus.
 These gatherings became a forum for working collaboratively to develop and strengthen women’s education at Rutgers and to consider the critical underrepresentation of women in leadership in all arenas at the local, national and international levels.

 In 1991, under Mary S. Hartman’s leadership, the directors formed a consortium to address this underrepresentation.
 Declaring the mission of the Institute as “dedicated to examining issues of leadership and advancing women’s leadership in education, research, politics, the workplace, and the world,” the founding directors established the Institute as a collaborative enterprise, the nation’s first such consortium dedicated to women’s lives and leadership.

 The founding directors of the Institute for Women’s Leadership were:

 - Mary S. Hartman, Dean of Douglass College

 - Ruth B. Mandel, Director, Center for American Women and Politics, Eagleton Institute of Politics

 - Alice Kessler-Harris, Director, Women’s Studies Program; (now Women’s, Gender, and Sexuality Studies)

 - Carol Smith, Director, Institute for Research on Women

 - Charlotte A. Bunch, Director, Center for Women’s Global Leadership

 Shortly after its founding, the Institute added the Center for Women and Work, founded by Dorothy Sue Cobble at the Rutgers School of Management and Labor Relations (1993).
 In 2007, under Judith Brodsky and Ferris Olin’s leadership, the Institute for Women and Art (now the Center for Women in the Arts at Douglass) joined the consortium.
 The Office for the Promotion of Women in Science, Engineering and Mathematics (2008-2019), under the direction of Vice President Joan Bennett, became the next member unit.
-The Center on Violence Against Women and Children, directed by Judy Postmus, became the ninth member of the consortium under the direction of Judy Postmus.
+In 2011, the Center on Violence Against Women and Children (now Center for Research on Ending Violence) became the ninth member of the consortium under the direction of Judy Postmus.
 In October 2020, the consortium welcomed the Center for Women in Business, Rutgers Business School, directed by Lisa Kaplowitz.